 Sprinkle on some spices

-A 2018 article by Kunnumakkara and colleagues reports that spices like turmeric, capsaicin, cinnamon, and cumin, can help fight inflammation due to the antioxidant properties they possess.
-A 2019 study article by Jiang in the Journal of AOAC International shows such spices can lower risk of chronic diseases like heart disease.
+A 2018 article by Kunnumakkara and colleagues reports that spices like turmeric, capsaicin, cinnamon, and cumin can help promote healthy inflammation support due to the antioxidant properties they possess.
+A 2019 study article by Jiang in the Journal of AOAC International shows such spices can help a support a healthy heart from risks of disease; however, there is very limited data provided to the FDA to support this claim.

 Therefore, instead of using salt to flavor your food, try some of these healthy spices instead to flavor food.
 Sprinkle some cinnamon on apple slices, add some turmeric to your smoothie or soup, or add chili pepper (capsaicin) to your protein or veggie dishes.